 Outside of being a wife and mother, I spend the majority of my time focusing on better ways to help you and your partner.
 Although my greatest assets are my compassion and empathy for a couple in crisis, I also have a plethora of resources, trainings, books, etc. at my disposal to give my clients the best shot at becoming masters of their own life and relationship.

-It is my job to use the above mentioned resources to teach you new ways to communicate, resolve conflict, and increase intimacy and connectedness.
+It is my job to use the techniques from the couples therapy models I mentioned above to help you address the issues coming up in your individual relationship or marriage.
+Through choosing the most effective techniques to help you reach your goals, I will teach you new ways to communicate, resolve conflict, and increase intimacy and connectedness.
 I am responsible for making sure your wants, needs, desires and feelings are truly heard.
 That doesn’t mean you get off easy!

 What is the couples therapy process like?